MingyuShengSMY/SurgiATM/README.md

 python main.py --config_file ConfigFiles/demo1.yaml --train --test --vis
 ```

-`--train` and `--test` will start training and testing mode respectively.
+`--train` and `--test` will start training and testing mode, respectively.
 At least one of them should be used.

 `--vis` will visualize results in `--test` mode.

-7. By default, folders `./log` and `./output` will be created to store loss log and output result respectively.
+7. By default, folders `./log` and `./output` will be created to store loss log and output resul,t respectively.

 ## Citation

-Not published yet.
+TODO.